Takashiidobe/notes/src/algorithms/cses/sorting-and-searching/concert-tickets.md

 Or we can use a sorted map, and not sort the customer prices.

 For every customer want, we want to find the next lowest price in the map.
-If we can\'t find it, we\'ll print out -1, otherwise, we\'ll print the price we found and erase that price from the map and move on.
+If we can't find it, we'll print out -1, otherwise, we'll print the price we found and erase that price from the map and move on.

 ## Solution